NorfairKing/zifter/README.md

 ======

-- Write your own pre-commit tests with a simple EDSL
+- Write your own pre-commit tests for any project with a simple EDSL
 - Automatic parallelisation
-- Linear-looking output
+- Output that looks as if everything was run sequentially.
 - Only one dependency: [`stack`](https://haskellstack.org/)